Ed-Fi-Alliance-OSS/Ed-Fi-API-Standards/api-guidelines/RFC-api-guidelines-4.0.md

 #### Schema Validation

-To avoid overposting attacks and subtle bugs where an optional resource name has been misspelled, an Ed-Fi API _should_ strictly validate JSON payload contents, responding with HTTP status 400 when unexpected properties are present.
+To avoid Mass Assignment attacks and subtle bugs where an optional resource name has been misspelled, an Ed-Fi API _should_ strictly validate JSON payload contents, responding with HTTP status 400 when unexpected properties are present.

 For example, the following is a valid `Person` payload: